tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 taking 15 seconds or more to complete.
 During each frame, the rig would make one pass.
 Each pass equaled one revolution of the fiber optic cable rotating around the circular opening, while simultaneously, the rig with the light box and the patterns was moved in sync.

 According to Scott Squires, the rig with the light box and the patterns was an X/Y animation light table on its side, motorized by a MiniScan motion control system.
-The fiber optic cable had its own light source and an electronic shutter, which would open and close depending on a photocell attached to a light stand in front of the light box.
+In front of the light box was a photocell attached to a light stand.
 The photocell stayed fixed, while the light box with the patterns moved past it.

-Any light hitting the photocell would cause the shutter to open, letting light into the rotating fiber optic assembly.
+The fiber optic cable which emitted the scanner light had its own light source and an electronic shutter, which was wired to open and close depending on the photocell in front of the light box.
+Any light hitting the photocell would cause the light source's electronic shutter to open, causing light to emit from the fiber optic assembly.

 The light box would make one horizontal pass across the photocell for each rotation of the fiber optic cable.
 The entire rig would then reset before exposing the next frame of film.

 - &#x24D8; Important detail: The system which moved the light box in relation to the photocell didn't move it back and forth during the frame exposure.
 It